 Get the idea?

-It’s easy to skip over his stuff, to conclude that the right approach to a first appointment is simply about the right list of questions, a fantastic depth of technical knowledge, a good looking PowerPoint deck, an ability to build rapport with anyone, or a great agenda.
+It’s easy to skip over his stuff, to conclude that the right approach to a first appointment is simply about the right list of questions, a fantastic depth of technical knowledge, a good-looking PowerPoint deck, an ability to build rapport with anyone, or a great agenda.

 It’s not.
-It’s in the fine nuances of controlling your energetic state, managing their emotional state and moving everyone to a place where the path between now and the future becomes as clear as it can be.
+It’s in the fine nuances of controlling your energetic state, managing your emotional state and moving everyone to a place where the path between now and the future becomes as clear as it can be.

 Or you can double down, slow down and start looking at the space between the words.

 Do that and you’ll be one step closer to Mastery.